 STEP 3: Mentors then choose a mentee from those who selected them.

-STEP 5: An online info-session for all participants will explain the program and answer your questions.
+STEP 5: In late June, an online webinar will explain the program and answer your questions.

 STEP 9: The partnership lasts for 6 months.

 The relationship is confined to two people and built upon trust.
 A safe environment to the mentee to discuss work-related issues and explore solutions to challenges.